henriquebastos/python-jsonstar/README.md

 When registering a typed encoder, you simply pass the encoder and the type to the chosen registration method.

-When you add a typed encoder, `jsonplus` will check if any base class already has a registered encoder make sure the more generic encoder is used last, respecting Python's Method Resolution Order (MRO).
+When you add a typed encoder, `jsonstar` will check if any base class already has a registered encoder make sure the more generic encoder is used last, respecting Python's Method Resolution Order (MRO).